 Notes: The dependent variable in columns (1) to (4) is the absolute forecast error and the dependent variable in column (5) is the number of days between the forecast submission date and monetary policy meeting.
 The sample includes all submissions during the 14 days prior to the monetary policy meeting.
-Robust standard errors are reported in parentheses. , , denote statistical significance at 1, 5, and 10 percent levels.
+Robust standard errors are reported in parentheses. \\\, \\,\ denote statistical significance at 1, 5, and 10 percent levels.

-An alternative hypothesis is that analysts submit their forecasts closer to the policy meeting when there is higher uncertainty about the policy rate decision, and thus larger ex-post forecast errors.
+ex-post forecast errors.
 This is consistent with the evidence in columns (3) and (4), showing that the relation between forecast errors and submission dates loses statistical significance once we control for policy meeting fixed effects, with or without analyst fixed effects.
-In column (5) we directly test for the hypothesis that analysts submit their forecasts closer to the meeting when there is greater uncertainty about the outcome, holding on for more information relevant to the policy decision.6 We find that meetings characterized by greater uncertainty about the outcome-with a large standard deviation of forecast errors across analysts-are associated with forecast submissions closer to the meeting date.
+In column (5) we directly test for the hypothesis that analysts submit their forecasts closer to the meeting when there is greater uncertainty about the outcome, holding on for more information relevant to the policy decision.
+We find that meetings characterized by greater uncertainty about the outcome-with a large standard deviation of forecast errors across analysts-are associated with forecast submissions closer to the meeting date.
 These results show that analysts are not submitting their forecasts at random times before the meeting.
 They instead intentionally choose when to finalize their submissions in an effort to improve their forecasts, for example waiting to collect more information when the monetary policy decision is more uncertain.